Llueve el Amor

-"Llueve el amor" (English: It Rains Love) is a song by Puerto Rican singer-songwriter Tito El Bambino.
+"Llueve el amor" (English: "It Rains Love") is a song by Puerto Rican singer and songwriter Tito El Bambino.
 It was released as the first single on November 26, 2010, from the album, El Patrón: Invencible (2011).
-The Banda version of the song is also in his album which features Banda El Recodo.
+The banda version of the song is also in his album which features Banda el Recodo.
 The theme was used for the opening sequence of the telenovela Eva Luna.

 Music video

 The music video for "Llueve el Amor" was directed by Gustavo Camacho and was filmed in Aspen, Colorado, New Orleans, Louisiana and Bogotá and Cartagena in Colombia.